-Millions of elephants once roamed Africa – 90% of them are now gone
+Millions of elephants once roamed Africa – 90% of them are gone

-From 1979 to 1989 over 50% of the elephant population was killed.
-This led to an ivory ban in 1989.
-At that time, there were only 600,000 elephants left.
-In 2012, only around 420,000 remained.
+Around 100 years ago, there were over 5 million elephants across Africa.
+In 1979 there were 1.3 million.
+From 1979 to 1989 over 50% of the elephant population was wiped out.
+This led to an ivory ban in 1989; at that time, there were only 600,000 elephants left across the whole continent.